 Organisations should strive for compliance artefacts to be a by-product of their governance, risk and compliance (GRC) systems and review their existing system to identify any adjustments that might reduce their additional reporting burden.
-Additional resources may be required initially to meet the new SOCI Act obligations, particularly if the current Risk Management Program requires uplifting.
-Particular industries in need of enhancing GRC include those that are attractive targets for criminals and other threat actors, as well as those that have historically been slow to implement cyber security protections due to riskdiscounting and overly cost-focused management.
+Additional resources may be required initially to meet the new SOCI Act obligations, particularly if the entity's current risk management program requires uplifting.

+Industries in need of enhancing GRC include those that are attractive targets for criminals and other threat actors, as well as those that have historically been slow to implement cyber security protections due to risk-discounting and overly cost-focused management.
 The enhanced legislation makes these GRC investments (such as cyber security tools) a requirement.

 Registration and incident notification requirements are relatively easy to embed in existing processes.

 Specifically, the incident notification requirement is likely already implemented by organisations with existing assessment and notification mechanisms that address other regulations such as APRA's Prudential Standard CPS 234, Australian Privacy Act or EU General Data Protection Regulation.
 Reporting the same incident to multiple authorities may be required.

-However, validating that an organisation's current Enterprise Risk Management System is producing the right evidence for the upcoming Risk Management Program Rules is likely to be more involved for the 'switched-on' asset classes.
+However, validating that an organisation's current Enterprise Risk Management System is producing the right evidence for the CIRMP Rules and is aligned with one of the frameworks listed in the Rules (or an equivalent framework) is likely to be more involved for the 'switched-on' asset classes.
+The Cyber and Infrastructure Security Centre (CISC) encourages 'trial submission' at the back of financial year 2023.